Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 The 1794 Flowing Hair Silver Dollar is the third most valuable US dollar in the world.
 The U.S. Mint produced just 1,758 of these coins from a single pair of dies and only about 120- 130 of this silver dollar coins remain in existence today.

-One well-preserved 1794 Flowing Hair Silver Dollar (note: many numismatists believe it’s the first silver dollar ever struck in the U.S) went for over $10 million at a 2013 auction.
-It again went up for auction, this time in Las Vegas, in October of 2020 but wasn’t sold, as it didn’t reach the minimum bid.
+One well-preserved 1794 Flowing Hair Silver Dollar (many numismatists believe it’s the first silver dollar ever struck in the U.S) sold for over $10 million at a 2013 auction.

-This silver dollar is quite striking and beautiful with a clear and distinctive image of Lady Liberty with her hair flowing freely behind her.
+1794 Flowing Hair Silver Dollar is striking and beautiful with a clear and distinctive image of Lady Liberty with her hair flowing freely behind her.

 1787 Brasher Doubloon ($9,986,500)